caltechlibrary/newt/newtgenerator.1.md

 **newtgenerator** is a command line tool for generate Postgres SQL, PostgREST configuration, Mustache templates and html.
 It generates content per model definition in Newt's YAML file.
 For SQL and configuration generation the MODEL and ACTION are ignored.
 One file will be written to standard out containing the generated code.
-Mustache template generation you need to include MODEL and ACTION becasue the specific template code generator needs to apply to one model and one of the CRUD-L actions.
+Mustache template generation you need to include MODEL and ACTION because the specific template code generator needs to apply to one model and one of the CRUD-L actions.

 # OPTIONS